DRPLAB-prj/kTAY8/readme.md

 ---

 **Disclaimer:** This software commands physical motion of CNC hardware.
 Always supervise operation during calibration sequences.
-The authors assume no liability for hardware damage.
+The authors assume no liability for hardware or software damage.